AbhimanyuAjudiya/Shopping-List/README.md

 ````

 - hey just sharpning my skills and working with fierbase
-- here is projects link: [a link] (https://classy-madeleine-9502a6.netlify.app/)
+- here is projects link: https://classy-madeleine-9502a6.netlify.app/